 - Do not change the IP configuration settings, especially on systems with running VMs, without the advice and knowledge of your network administrator.
-Doing so could make the system and all its VMs inaccessible. - You must use the everRun Availability Console to change IP addresses.
+Doing so could make the system and all its VMs inaccessible. - 2.
+If you change the Static System IP address, any MAC addresses automatically assigned to the VMs will change when the VMs reboot, because the everRun software generates MAC addresses for the VMs based on the system IP address.
+To prevent changes to the MAC address for a VM (for example, to support software applications that are licensed on a MAC-address basis), set a persistent MAC address as described in "Assigning a Specific MAC Address to a Virtual Machine" on page 233. - You must use the everRun Availability Console to change IP addresses.
 Do not use Linux tools.

-- The procedure you use to configure IP settings depends on whether the everRun system stays on the same subnet or moves to a new subnet.
-See the "everRun Release 7.2.1.0 Release Notes" on page 248 for instructions on how to move the system to a new subnet.
-Follow the appropriate procedure for your needs. - Changing IP settings for a new subnet typically includes changing the node's physical network connections (for example, disconnecting and then re-attaching network cables if moving the PMs).
-Before you disconnect cables from nodes, you must shut down the nodes. - 3.
-In a single-node system, the IP Configuration page displays settings for only one node.
+The procedure you use to configure IP settings depends on whether the everRun system stays on the same subnet or moves to a new subnet.
+See the "everRun Release 7.3.1.0 Release Notes" on page 258 for instructions on how to move the system to a new subnet.
+Follow the appropriate procedure for your needs.

+Changing IP settings for a new subnet typically includes changing the node's physical network connections (for example, disconnecting and then re-attaching network cables if moving the PMs).
+Before you disconnect cables from nodes, you must shut down the nodes.

+3. In a single-node system, the IP Configuration page displays settings for only one node.